Laurent Lamothe: Political career

 In 1998, Lamothe co-founded the telecommunications company Global Voice Group.
-Today the company a global organisation in Information and Communications Technology (ICT.
-GVG earned the 2014 Frost & Sullivan Best Practices Award for its outstanding innovation in the domain of IT solutions designed for governments and regulatory authorities.

 Lamothe entered politics by accepting the position of Special Advisor to Haitian President Michel Martelly.
 In September 2011, Lamothe and former United States President Bill Clinton co-chaired the Presidential Advisory Council for the Economic Development and Investment in Haiti launched by President Martelly on 8 September 2011 to help redevelop Haiti by making it more attractive to foreign companies and investors.
 Later the same year, Lamothe was appointed Minister of Foreign Affairs.
 On 26 October 2011, he made his maiden speech as the new Minister of Foreign Affairs during his installation ceremony, which took place in Bois-Verna, Haiti.

+Prime minister

-On 1 March 2012, following the resignation of Prime Minister Garry Conille.
-Lamothe was designated as the Prime Minister of Haiti.
-President Martelly favoured Lamothe, as competent and dynamic foreign affairs minister, a talented entrepreneur with the vision to move Haiti forward and therefore a good successor.
+On 1 March 2012, following the resignation of Prime Minister Garry Conille, Martelly chose Lamothe to succeed him.
+Lamothe was tasked with overseeing Haiti's reconstruction after the devastating 2010 earthquake.

-During Lamothe's tenure as Prime Minister, foreign direct investment increased to the highest level since the fall of the Duvalier dictatorship in the mid 1980s.
+During Lamothe's tenure as Prime Minister, foreign direct investment increased to the highest level since the fall of the Duvalier dictatorship in the mid-1980s.
 Under his leadership, the government pursued reforms that made Haiti a safer and more business-friendly country with the implementation of a 15-year tax break to companies investing in the island nation.
 He also pushed for an increase of the police force by 30 percent, spearheaded the free education program, and promoted good governance by tackling corruption.
 During his tenure and according to a 2014 World Bank study, from 2012 to 2014, the number of people in extreme poverty in Haiti dropped from 31% to 24% thanks to the social program EDE PEP, which benefited two million people.

-Lamothe was largely credited for overseeing Haiti’s reconstruction, post the devastating 2010 earthquake.
-He was instrumental in relocating approximately 1.6 million people from the resulting tent camps, as well as in removing 97% of the rubble that the earthquake caused.
-Four years after the earthquake, kidnappings had decreased by 55 per cent; public investments had increased by 8 per cent; and there were almost 200 projects dedicated to rebuilding of the community.

-On 14 December 2014, Lamothe resigned from his position as Prime Minister.
-During his 31 months as prime minister foreign investment and school enrollment both increased, crime decreased and most of the encampments that sprung up following the January 2010 earthquake were gone.
+On 14 December 2014, Lamothe resigned from his position as Prime Minister after serving for 31 months.